Sagebox/Pybox/README.md

 <br /><br />
 As a first release, it supports Windows-based Python and C++.
 <br /><br />
-Pybox Alpha Release currently supports Python 3.7, 3.9, and 3.10 on Windows Platforms
+Pybox Beta Release currently supports Python 3.7, 3.9, 3.10, 3.11, and 3.12 on Windows Platform, with a Linux version currently in-progress.
 <br /><br />
 VS Code, Visual Studio 2019 and Visual Studio 2022 work perfectly with Pybox -- I recommend VS Code, with Visual 2019 as a good option.
 Visual Studio 2022 still seems to have some issues -- it works, but I recommend VS Code instead.
 <br /><br />